Main Post Office, Bydgoszcz: First post office building

 In 1815 Prussian authorities assigned the former stables to the needs of Royal Prussian Post Office Directorate in Bydgoszcz.
 The new post office was then located in the corner of the streets Jagiellońska and Franciszek Ksawery Drucki-Lubecki.
 The ensemble had not yet a representative character, but it was sufficient for the needs of the mail Directorate.
-The former stables of the 7thHussars regiment, unused, were demolished in 1896.
+The former stables of the 7th Hussars regiment, unused, were demolished in 1896.

-Gottfried Groschke, longtime director (1815-1847), had been designated in 1840 "Honorary Citizen of Bromberg: under his rule, post office staff doubled, and in the mid-19th century postal stations in the district were supported by 145 postillions looking after more than 400 horses, regular connections (by stagecoach and postal vans) linking Bromberg with, among others, Torun, Gdańsk, Poznan, Inowrocław, Berlin and Konigsberg.
+Gottfried Groschke, longtime director (1815-1847), had been designated in 1840 "Honorary Citizen of Bromberg: under his rule, post office staff doubled, and in the mid-19th century postal stations in the district were supported by 145 postillions looking after more than 400 horses, regular connections (by stagecoach and postal vans) linking Bromberg with, among others, Toruń, Gdańsk, Poznań, Inowrocław, Berlin and Königsberg.

 Second post office building

-Upon the establishment of a Higher Directorate of Post in Bydgoszcz, the initial edifice on Jagiellońska street could no longer fully meet the needs of a new, enlarged administration coordinating the mail work in the city and throughout the Bydgoszcz region: there was a real need to get a building that could manage both activities, mail and telegraphy.
+Upon the establishment of a Higher Directorate of Post in Bydgoszcz, the initial edifice on Jagiellońska Street could no longer fully meet the needs of a new, enlarged administration coordinating the mail work in the city and throughout the Bydgoszcz region: there was a real need to get a building that could manage both activities, mail and telegraphy.
 By the end of the 1850s, on-site stables and coach houses were built according to the design of building inspector Bannenschmidt.
-The construction standing in the corner of Jagiellońska and Pocztowa streets displayed Neo-Classicist features.
+The construction standing in the corner of Jagiellońska and Pocztowa streets displayed Neoclassical features.

 In 1859, the post office also housed the activities of the Municipal Central Tax Office (Hauptsteueramt).
-The new post office building consisted of two wings: a massive body on Jagiellońska street and lower wing along Pocztowa street.
+The new post office building consisted of two wings: a massive body on Jagiellońska Street and lower wing along Pocztowa street.
 The ensemble, only seat of Bydgoszcz mail, was demolished in 1896.